- Clear information on connecting a wide range of devices

 As ever, note that many factors can affect speed tests of this kind, and they only present a snapshot of a single moment in time.
 However, this is in keeping with Private Tunnel’s performance in previous tests.

 In our streaming video region-shifting tests, its endpoints were detected by Netflix US, but not BBC iPlayer.

 Why buy Private Tunnel?

-However, Private Tunnel’s pricing is good, at $6 (£4.51) monthly or $35 (£24.70) annually.
+Its prices are still very good at £4.59 per month and £26.76 per year.
 You get three simultaneous connections for that, but you can also opt for a Flexible account, which allows you to specify how many simultaneous connections you need and pay accordingly.

 A seven-day free trial is also available if you aren’t sure whether the service will meet your requirements.

 If you need a month-to-month VPN subscription and don’t care about video streaming, Private Tunnel’s £4.51 monthly tier works out cheaper than some of its rivals’ annual subscriptions and is perfect for short-term users such as travellers.

 However, most people in that situation will be better off with a cheap annual subscription such as Kaspersky‘s very fast Secure Connection, or free packages from Kaspersky and Windscribe.
 For privacy, Private Internet Access remains our favourite paid-for VPN service.